-- -AuseDefaultsForUncheckedCode Enables/disables unchecked code defaults.
-Takes arguments "source,bytecode". "-source,-bytecode" is the (unsound) default setting. "bytecode" specifies whether the checker should apply unchecked code defaults to bytecode (that is, to already-compiled libraries); see Section 26.5.6.
-Outside the scope of any relevant @AnnotatedFor annotation, "source" specifies whether unchecked code default annotations are applied to source code and suppress all type-checking warnings; see Section 30.4. - -AconcurrentSemantics Whether to assume concurrent semantics (field values may change at any time) or sequential semantics; see Section 33.4.4. - -AconservativeUninferredTypeArguments Whether an error should be issued if type arguments could not be inferred and whether method type arguments that could not be inferred should use conservative defaults.
+- -AuseConservativeDefaultsForUncheckedCode Enables/disables conservative defaults in unchecked code.
+Takes arguments "source,bytecode". "-source,-bytecode" is the (unsound) default setting. - "bytecode" specifies whether the checker should apply conservative defaults to bytecode (that is, to already-compiled libraries); see Section 26.5.6. - Outside the scope of any relevant @AnnotatedFor annotation, "source" specifies whether conservative default annotations are applied to source code and suppress all type-checking warnings; see Section 30.4. - -AconcurrentSemantics Whether to assume concurrent semantics (field values may change at any time) or sequential semantics; see Section 33.4.4. - -AconservativeUninferredTypeArguments Whether an error should be issued if type arguments could not be inferred and whether method type arguments that could not be inferred should use conservative defaults.
 By default, such type arguments are (largely) ignored in later checks.
 Passing this option uses a conservative value instead.
 See Issue 979. - -AignoreRawTypeArguments=false Do not ignore subtype tests for type arguments that were inferred for a raw type.
 Must also use -AconservativeUninferredTypeArguments.
 See Section 25.1.1.